A list of 19th century Assassin characters in Assassin's Creed: Syndicate.

 - Friend to All Children: Through their connection with Clara (as well as her and Evie's friendship), the twins make it their mission to save children from abusive workplaces.

-- Good Old Fisticuffs: They can wield brass knuckles, though they're more Jacob's Weapon of Choice.
+- Good Old Fisticuffs: The twins can wield brass knuckles of various designs and motifs; they're Jacob's Weapon of Choice.

 - Grin of Audacity: Henry notes both are known for making them.